Statistically, upwards of 50% of us has a methylation problem.

-When you have Lyme Disease (like I do) or an autoimmune disorder (like I did), you get to learn a whole new language when it comes to your health.
+When you have Lyme Disease (like I did) or an autoimmune disorder (like I did), you get to learn a whole new language when it comes to your health.
 Thank God He has given me a medical background and a love of researching.

 You probably don’t think methylation applies to you, however, read on because knowing about methylation could save your life or vastly improve it.
 Your body’s cellular capability to methylate applies to innumerable foundational functions in your body such as: repairing DNA, thinking and processing information, turning on and off genes, getting rid of environmental toxins and fighting infections to name just a few.